Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 On the official site of Plitvice, you can see there are 8 different paths you can take, sorted by length.
 The shortest path takes 2-3 hours, and the longest one 6-8 hours.

-15) What is the best time to visit Plitvice lakes?
+15) What is the best time to visit Plitvice Lakes?

 Still, you can’t go wrong with any other season, because each one carries a different look of the lakes.
 If you visit Plitvice in winter, you’ll experience a white and blue fairytale with its frozen waterfalls and barely any people inside the park – it’s all yours!
 I took these winter pictures in February when everything was still under snow, and the weather was fresh and sunny.

-Last question: do I need a guide for Plitvice?
+Last question: Do I need a guide for Plitvice?

-Plitvice lakes is easy to handle by yourself, you just have to follow the signs.
+Plitvice Lakes is easy to handle by yourself, you just have to follow the signs.

 Yet, if you want to know more – not only about Plitvice but also about this part of Croatia – I would always recommend getting a guide and having a local buddy around who will always know some extra details that you can’t find in books or online guides, will help you with your stay and add an extra value to your trip.